My Favorite Rain Layers for Hiking

 Even if it’s not raining, rain gear can help to block wind and retain body warmth.
 Breathability is important in rain gear, otherwise, condensation can build up inside and get your layers wet.
 The most breathable options tend to be expensive but are often more durable.
 Look for items with vents such as pit zips, and sealed seams to keep rain out.

-Rain pants are good for more than protection from the rain, they also provide a barrier from wind, and are great when adventuring in the snow.
+Outdoor Research Helium Rain Pants: Good for more than rain protection, rain pants also provide a barrier from wind, and are great when adventuring in the snow.
 These rain pants feature 2.5 layer Pertex-Shield+ fabric, have ankle zippers, an elastic waist, and they stuff into the back pocket for storing in your pack.

 - How to Layer Hiking Apparel